Bladerunner-hue/Mass_Sentiment_Analysis_CICD/README.md

 - **Monitoring**: Real-time dashboards with Grafana and alerting via Prometheus.
 - **Scalability**: Designed for high-volume data processing with Kubernetes orchestration.

+## Performance Optimizations

+- Redis-backed caching for emotion/full analyses.
+Provide `REDIS_URL` (or `REDIS_HOST`/`REDIS_PORT`) to reuse results for repeated texts; the service falls back gracefully if Redis is unavailable.
+- Dynamic batch sizing for transformer inference and optional 8-bit loading (requires `bitsandbytes`) to accelerate GPU throughput.
+Set `ENABLE_INT8=0` to skip 8-bit loading.

 ## Prerequisites

 - Python 3.8+